 Controlling your personal information

-You may request details of personal information which we hold about you under the Data Protection Act 1998, and under upcoming GDPR regulations, effective 25th May 2018.
+You may request details of personal information which we hold about you under the Data Protection Act 1998 and under GDPR regulations.
 In particular, you have the following rights with regard to the data we hold on you:

 - The right of access – you have the right to obtain from Reverse Rett information regarding whether your data is being processed, access to your personal data, and other supplementary information